Gradient Span Algorithms Make Predictable Progress in High Dimension: Introduction

-In Sections \ref{sec:algos}-\ref{sec:mainresults} we formalize the setting (gradient span optimization algorithms and (non-stationary) isotropic GRFs) and state the main result.
-Since a number of instrumental results might be of independent interests we collect those results in Section \ref{sec:resultstechnical}.
-Our mathematical formulation of the original problem using limit formulations requires a dimensional scaling of the random functions that is also standard in spin glass theory.
+In Section \ref{sec:setting} we formalize the setting (gradient span optimization algorithms and (non-stationary) isotropic GRFs) and state the main result.
+Our asymptotic formulation of the original problem requires a dimensional scaling of the random functions that is also standard in statistical mechanics.
 This scaling, crucial to our approach, is discussed in Section \ref{sec: discuss scaling}.
-Section \ref{sec: (non-stationary) isotropy} is devoted to a discussion of the framework of (non-stationary) isotropic random functions and their relations to spin glasses and random quadratic functions.
 The proof of our main result is given in Section \ref{sec:proof}, first as a sketch assuming stationary isotropy and then in detail.
-The appendix contains the proofs of our instrumental results and a refresher on conditional Gaussian distributions, which are crucial to our approach.
+In Appendix \ref{sec: random quadratic functions} we show random quadratic functions to be a special case of isotropic Gaussian random functions, in Appendix \ref{sec: conditional gaussian distribution} we provide a refresher on conditional Gaussian distributions, as we rely heavily upon them, and in Appendix \ref{sec: strictly pos definite derivatives} we prove results that allow the strict positive definiteness assumption to be dropped in the case of \emph{stationary} isotropy.